ChrisZ3r0/Coffe-/README.md

 sudo apt upgrade
 ```

-After that zou have to install these packages:
+After that you have to install these packages:

 ```
 sudo apt install python3-dev python3-pip